honerlaw/serverless-fargate-plugin/README.md

         taskRoleArn?: string;
         healthCheckUri?: string; // defaults to "/"
         healthCheckProtocol?: string; // defaults to "HTTP"
-        healthCheckInterval?: string // in seconds, defaults to 6 seconds }>
+        healthCheckInterval?: number // in seconds, defaults to 6 seconds }>
 }
 ```